Madras Cafe: Plot

-Vikram rushes to the place where the ex-PM is taking part in the rally.
-He reaches there nearly on time, but the suicide bomber manages to put the wreath on the neck of the ex-PM, and while bowing down, she pulls the trigger and kills him along with herself and many others.
-Vikram manages to recover but sits there dejected and defeated.
-Later, Vikram submits his report on the assassination to the investigation committee, who considers his report.
+Vikram rushes to the place where the ex-PM is taking part in the rally, but the suicide bomber manages to put the wreath on the neck of the ex-PM, and while bowing down, she pulls the trigger and kills him along with herself and many others.
+Vikram feels dejected and defeated.
+Later, Vikram submits his report on the assassination to the investigation committee.
 A few days later, RD too resigns, and Vikram, after taking voluntary retirement, comes to Kasauli.

 The film comes back to the present, where the priest asks Vikram who won the battle.
 Vikram says he doesn't know, but in this battle, the Indians lost their Prime Minister, and the Sri Lankans lost their future.
-He later walks away, reciting the lines of "Where the mind is without fear".
-He completes another report and sends it to Jaya in London, who starts her work on that report; in Kasauli, Vikram moves out of the house he was living in.
+He later walks away, reciting the lines, "Where the mind is without fear."
+He completes another report and sends it to Jaya in London, who starts her work on that report;

-An epilogue tells that the civil war continued for 26 years, killing more than 40 thousand Sri Lankan subjects, 30 thousand Tamil militants, 21 thousand Sri Lankan forces and 1200 Indian forces, and still thousands of Lankan Tamils are homeless.
-In 2009, Sri Lankan forces launched a aerial and land attack, finishing the rebels along with their leader.
+In Kasauli, Vikram is seen coming out of the house he was living in.